satyajeet29/SparkSQLSample/README.md

 # SparkSQLSample
 Its a project to satisfy submission requirement for completion of my BIG data coursework at cloudxlab.
-Steps to run it: